I've upgraded my blog with MDX support and added a few features: a table of contents, a tag system, and client-side search.

 Why not Nextra?

-I started with Nextra, a Next.js & MDX framework for building content-focused sites.
+I started with Nextra, a Next.js and MDX framework for building content-focused sites.

 Interactive Demo